COVID-19 Catch-up Premium

 - £4000: to cover for the implementation and training of the Nuffield Early Language Intervention (a DFE reception year early language programme).
 Children are targeted for this intervention by an initial app-based assessment of pupils’ oral language, called Language Screen.

-- £30,900: to pay for additional, experienced teaching staff who are already well-established members of our school community.
-These members of staff will cover class teachers so that they can lead targeted catch-up interventions.
-The aim of these groups/1:1 conferencing session is to accelerate the progress of these children in order to mitigate against the impact that the partial school closure had on their attainment (as identified in the October baseline assessments the school carried out.)
+- £30,900: to pay for two additional members of staff (a full time Nursery Nurse and Teaching Assistant).
+These members of staff will support our most vulnerable year groups so that they can support the teacher with targeted focus work with individual children.
+The aim of these groups/1:1 support is to accelerate the progress of these children in order to mitigate against the impact that the partial school closure had on their attainment and general well-being (as identified in the October baseline assessments the school carried out.)

 The broad aims for “catch up” at Hillcross: